dgroomes/dgroomes/README-2.md

 * DONE Download the `repos.json` and `gists.json` files from a script
 * DONE Exclude "archived" repos from the "generate" script
 * DONE Add my GitHub gists to the README.
 Automate this process in the "generate" script.
+* DONE Use a template file (`README.template.md`) to de-couple the data and scripting stuff from the hand-written content.
+After all, it's easy to glance at `README.template.md` and quickly get an idea for what this repo is all about!